 Throughout the Judges 19 ordeal, I observed the larger social system dynamics at play, not only in decisions regarding ordination exams, but the systemic dehumanizing beliefs and behaviors that resist female professional and leadership boundaries.

 Below is my (exactly two-minute) video testimony shared before the PC(USA) Cooperative Committee on Examinations for Candidates, which point to these larger issues:

-I’m Rev. Lynn Horan, ordained PC(USA) clergy and doctoral research fellow in leadership psychology at Antioch University.
+I’m Rev. Lynn Horan, ordained PC(USA) clergy and doctoral researcher in gender and leadership at Antioch University.
 I’ll be speaking in opposition to the proposal for the following reasons: